BSc (York), DPhil (Oxon)

 - SEDA PDF Learning, Teaching and Assessing award

-Language Acquisition: Infancy to Toddlerhood
+Sleep and Language Acquisition: from Infancy to Toddlerhood

 Language-mediated visual attention: